Staff includes veteran collegiate and professional coaches as UMass begins MAC, FBS era.

 Prior to CSM, the Nashua, N.H., native spent five years (2005-10) working in the Georgetown Athletics Department where he served as an account executive for ticket sales and corporate sponsorship.
 He assisted the department in producing over $8 million in revenue while also working with over 100 corporate clients including Sprint, AMTRAK, GEICO, Xerox and Coca-Cola.

 Jarry was a three-year letterwinner at Georgetown as a tight end for the Hoyas from 2001-04.
-He was named to the 2004 and 2004 Patriot League Academic Honor Roll and was a Dean's List student earning a degree in history in 2004.
-He also earned his master's degree in sports industry management from Georgetown in 2009.
+He was named to the 2003 and 2004 Patriot League Academic Honor Roll and was a Dean's List student earning a degree in history in 2004.
+He also received his master's degree in sports industry management from Georgetown in 2009.